telerik/blazor-docs/components/upload/overview.md

 ## Initial Files

-The Upload `Files` property is a collection of type `IEnumerable<UploadFileInfo>` that holds a set of pre-selected files.
-These files will be initially displayed in the Upload files list.
+The Initial Files feature allows you to display a set of pre-selected files in the Upload when the component loads.
 This functionality is helpful when you want to show files that were previously uploaded.
-[Read more about the Telerik Upload Initial Files feature...]({%slug upload-initial-files%})
+[Read more about the Upload Initial Files feature...]({%slug upload-initial-files%})

 ## Templates